xiansongq/minimpsi/README.md

-# MiniMPSI-PSI
+# MiniMPSI

-MiniMPSi implements the PSI protocols in multi-party small set scenarios.
+minimpsi implements the PSI protocols in multi-party small set scenarios.
 Use OKVS to encode set elements, so need to quote Paxos from Vole-PSI.

 Vole-PSI implements the protocols described in [VOLE-PSI: Fast OPRF and Circuit-PSI from Vector-OLE](https://eprint.iacr.org/2021/266) and [Blazing Fast PSI from Improved OKVS and Subfield VOLE](misc/blazingFastPSI.pdf).
 The library implements standard [Private Set Intersection (PSI)](https://en.wikipedia.org/wiki/Private_set_intersection) along with a variant called Circuit PSI where the result is secret shared between the two parties.